 \section{Introduction}

-Dynamical polarization control of light fields plays an important role in photonic applications, and is recently gaining importance in quantum technologies as well (see, e.g., Refs.~\cite{Mandel03,Mandel04,Karski09,Steffen12,Li:2012,Genske:2013,Steffen:2013,Zhu:2013,LeKien:2013}).
-Static polarization control is much less demanding, and can be simply achieved using few birefringent optical elements: A half- and a quarter-wave plate are already sufficient to transform a linear polarization state into any desired polarization state.
+Dynamical polarization control of light fields plays an important role in photonic applications, and it has recently been gaining importance in quantum technologies as well (see, e.g., Refs.~\cite{Mandel03,Mandel04,Karski09,Steffen12,Li:2012,Genske:2013,Steffen:2013,Zhu:2013,LeKien:2013}).
+Static polarization control is much less demanding, and can be simply achieved using a few birefringent optical elements: A half- and a quarter-wave plate are already sufficient to transform a linear polarization state into any desired polarization state.

 Currently existing devices for the dynamical polarization synthesis are based on voltage-controlled retarders \textemdash implemented by either fiber squeezers or electro-optical modulators{} \textemdash and are typically specified to reach modulation bandwidths of $\SI{100}{\kilo\hertz}$ with \SI{1}{\degree} uncertainty in the state of polarization (SOP) and \SI{99}{\percent} degree of polarization (DOP).
-In general, these devices allow one to create any \SOP, but only few of them also permit an endless, reset-free rotation of \SOP, which is achieved, e.g., by cascading multiple retarders steered via advanced algorithms~\cite{Walker:1990,Oswald:2006}.
+In general, these devices allow one to create any \SOP, but only a few of them also permit an endless, reset-free rotation of \SOP, which is achieved, e.g., by cascading multiple retarders steered via advanced algorithms~\cite{Walker:1990,Oswald:2006}.
 Polarization synthesizers of this kind are widely used in fiber-based telecommunication technologies~\cite{chen:2016}, where slow drifts of the polarization state must be actively counteracted.